udilerner99/My_Notes/nyc_taxi_demo/README.md

 and it does!
 10. lets create an aggregated table for daily reports. we want to count each day the summarize of the rides amount & passenger count.

+11. also added metadata file for the fact with tests of not_null